rustdesk/rustdesk-server/id-relay-set.md

   - hbbs - RustDesk ID/Rendezvous server
   - hbbr - RustDesk relay server

-They are built on Centos7, tested on Centos7/8, Ubuntu 18/20.
+They are built on Centos7, tested on Centos7/8, Ubuntu 18/20, can also run on Synology if you have access to terminal.

 ### STEP-2 : Run hbbs and hbbr on server